Digital photo frame: Features

 Digital photo frames range in size from tiny keychain-sized units to large wall-mounted frames spanning several feet.
 The most common sizes range from 7 in to 20 in.
 Some digital photo frames can only display JPEG pictures.
 Most digital photo frames display the photos as a slideshow and usually with an adjustable time interval.
 They may also be able to send photos to a printer, or have hybrid features.
 Examples are the Sony S-Frame F800, that has an integrated printer on its back, or the Epson PictureMate Show.

 Digital photo frames typically allow the display of pictures directly from a camera's memory card, and may provide internal memory storage.
 Some allow users to upload pictures to the frame's memory via a USB connection, or wirelessly via Bluetooth technology.
 Others include support for wireless (802.11) connections or use cellular technology to transfer and share files.
 Some frames allow photos to be shared from a frame to another.

 Certain frames provide specific application support such as loading images over the Internet from RSS feeds, photo sharing sites such as Flickr, Picasa and from e-mail.

 Built-in speakers are common for playing video content with sound, and many frames also feature remote controls.
 Battery-operated units are also available for portable use.

-A new generation of frame companies, such as Meural, is emerging that combines larger formats, built-in access to artistic content, and innovative control mechanisms.